You can view the available commands with the

 vip --help command:

-$ vip --help Usage: vip [options] [command] Commands: app List and modify your VIP applications import Check the validity of an import source logout Logout from your current session sync Sync production to a development environment wp Run WP CLI commands against an environment Options: -h, --help Output the help for the (sub)command -v, --version Output the version number -h, --help Output usage information -v, --version Output the version number
+$ vip --help Usage: vip [options] [command] Commands: app List and modify your VIP applications dev-env Use local dev-environment import Import Media or SQL files into your VIP applications logout Logout from your current session search-replace Perform Search and Replace tasks on files sync Sync production to a development environment wp Run WP CLI commands against an environment Options: -h, --help Output the help for the (sub)command -v, --version Output the version number

 Specifying app and environment